 FAQs at Interstate Vanlines Australia

-Yep, we’ve heard ‘em all – some weird and some wonderful.
-It’s understandable, though, to have questions, and we are only too happy to provide answers.
-Here we have compiled the questions we most frequently get asked:
+It’s understandable that, unless you have moved many times, you will have questions and we are only too happy to provide answers.
+Here we have compiled the questions most frequently asked and the answers.

 Interstate Vanlines takes seriously our duty of care with your items, but some of your possessions may warrant a little bit of extra protection.
 Delicate items may need to be specially wrapped by us, in which case the ‘we break it, we fix it’ guarantee applies.
 Outside of this, you may weigh up the costs and benefits of purchasing special removals insurance such as http://removalsinsurance.com.au/.